EpicGamesExt/BlenderTools/docs/send2ue/extras/supported-extensions.md

 #### Skeletal Meshes
 All child meshes under an armature will be combined into one skeletal mesh using the name of the first child mesh.

 ::: tip Note
- This might not give you enough control over the skeletal mesh name, so using the immediate parent collection name option can be useful.
+ This might not give you enough control over the skeletal mesh name, so using the immediate parent name option can be useful.
 :::

 ![2](./images/extensions/combine-meshes/2.png)

 In this example the name of the combine skeletal mesh in unreal would be `SK_Mannequin_Female`